alecksandr26/installing-arch-linux-in-qemu-dev-purpose/README.md

-# Running Archlinux in QEMU
+# Running Arch Linux in QEMU
 It's more simple than looks like, just follow the simple steps.
 # Table of contents
 1. [The-required-dependencies](#The-required-dependencies)